TodePond/TodePondDotCom/wikiblogarden/meta/narrative/modernism/obsession/readme.md

 There's something depressing about Apple's recent announcements.
 They claim to introduce the future— their modernist future, where we'll have a [face strapped to our face](https://youtu.be/QRKnrFEjDF0) and we'll chuck out all our [old instruments](https://youtu.be/ntjkwIXWtrc?si=BIdIkJGekCT9-mRV) and we'll—

 This is modernism.
 "Our old tools are unreliable and imperfect and imprecise and faulty and big and clunky!
 We can't rely on them!
-We must be saved by technology to navigate our newly discovered subjective reality where nothing is guaranteed!"
+We must be saved by better technology!"

 I don't remember getting this same depressing feeling from Steve Jobs introducing the [iPhone](https://youtu.be/MnrJzXM7a6o?si=3L0fJnfq9xqu_eg3) but maybe I was just swept up by the charisma of it all.
 I guess iPhone did take over the world as predicted.
 But is that a good thing?